anton2920/rant/README.md

 # rant-go

 [Rant](https://rant.anton2920.ru) is the simple [X](https://x.com) clone built using an experimental high-performance HTTP server.
-It allows you to watch my short messages, search for them on client or on server and subscribe to updates using [RSS](https://rant.anton2920.ru/rss).
+It allows you to watch you my short messages, search for them either on the client or on the server and subscribe to updates using [RSS](https://rant.anton2920.ru/rss).

-Server is built using Go and assembly without any packages, except for package `runtime` and its dependencies from Go's standard library.
+Server is built using Go and assembly without any packages, except for package `runtime` and its dependencies from Go's standard library (only because modern Go doesn't allow you to build executables without loading it with _runtime.a_).
 Currently only `freebsd/amd64` is supported.

-HTTP server supports only `GET` requests, query parameters can be included but must be parsed by hand.
+HTTP server supports only `GET` requests.
+Query parameters could be included but must be parsed by hand.
 It also supports pipelining, infinite keep-alives and a lot of concurrent connections.

-For C version of this server, see https://github.com/anton2920/rant-c.
+For an incomplete C version of this server, see https://github.com/anton2920/rant-c.

 # Performance

-Using [wrk](https://github.com/wg/wrk) I've measured performance of `net/http` and my server using rules of [Plaintext](https://github.com/TechEmpower/FrameworkBenchmarks/wiki/Project-Information-Framework-Tests-Overview#plaintext) benchmark rules.
-Results on my `i7 6700K` with 32 GiB RAM, sending 16 pipelined requests with `text/plain` `Hello, world\n` response are following:
+Using [wrk](https://github.com/wg/wrk) I've measured performance of `net/http` and my server using rules of [Plaintext](https://github.com/TechEmpower/FrameworkBenchmarks/wiki/Project-Information-Framework-Tests-Overview#plaintext) benchmark.
+Results on my `i7 6700K` with 32 GiB RAM, sending 16 pipelined requests and receiving `text/plain` `Hello, world\n` responses are following:

 ```
 net/http: